Getting to see Mount Everest (Qomolangma, in Tibetan) with your own eyes is truly a once-in-a-lifetime experience worthy of any travel bucket list.

 Travel Permits & Visa

-For our trip to Everest Base Camp Tibet, we needed three travel documents in addition to our U.S. passports:
+For our Tibet trip, we needed three travel documents in addition to our U.S. passports:

 - 1) China visa – since Tibet is a province in China, a visa is required for foreigners.
 We applied for this visa on our own as it was not included with the tour we booked.